nathanferguson/cc_it_guides/docs/index.md

 Ask the System Admin to check the 'show email address in classlist' checkbox in D2L for that instructor/course.

-## Find and Replace True False text question answers with multiple lines in Word for Respondus
+## Find and Replace True False text question answers with multiple lines in Word for

 1. Copy the True False answer text.
 E.g. "Answer: TRUE", then hit **Ctrl H**
 2. Paste the answer text into the Find What field